stan-dev/posteriordb/README.md

 1. `posteriors`: A folder with the different posteriors as json slots pointing to data and models
 2. The content folder contains (this part is not stable and may change)

   a. `content/data`: The data used in the models

   b. `content/data-raw`: Data used to generate the data in the data folder with reproducible code (may be git submodule further along).

   c. `content/models`: The models used in different PPF

   d. `content/posterior_gold_standards`: A folder with different posterior draws (may be git submodule further along).

   e. `content/schemas`: json schemas used in the database

-  e. `content/templates`: json templates for objects used in the database
+  f. `content/templates`: json templates for objects used in the database